figtools/figgy.docs/docs/advanced/declarative-configuration.md

 <img src="/images/advanced/merge-template.png" style="max-width:800px; display: block;" alt="Merge Template">

 <br/><br/>
-## replicate_from
+## **replicate_from**

 **The `replicate_from` property is optional.**

 This block enables users to replicate a series of parameters from another namespace **under the same [Fig Tree](/docs/getting-started/concepts/#fig-tree)**.

-This is useful for when you might want to deploy a single service multiple times into the same environment with slightly differing configurations (perhaps multiple feature branches?)
+This is particularly useful when you might want to deploy a single service multiple times into the same environment with slightly differing configurations (perhaps multiple feature branches?)

 For instance, suppose you want to deploy application `message-processor` under a new name of `message-processor-test`